kalekdev/uni/semester-1/lineare-algebra/notes.typ

 - $< u, v > = 0$ - Orthogonal
 - $< u, u > = 1$ - Normal

-LTD: Does it matter which dot product you use, do they all work in the same way?
+LTD: Inner product or dot products?

 === Theorem
 The span of any set of linearly independent vectors can be spanned by a set of orthonormal vectors.